lucianlschan/lucianlschan.github.io/_pages/about.md

 I am a final year DPhil student in Statistics at the University of Oxford.
 I am a member of the [Oxford Protein Informatics Group](http://opig.stats.ox.ac.uk/), supervised by Professor Garrett M. Morris.

-My research interests lie in the cheminformatics, Baysian optimization and topological data analysis.
-In particular, I am interested in applying these techniques to drug and material design.
+My research interests lie in the machine learning, computational statistics and topological data analysis.
+In particular, I am interested in applying these techniques to solve problems in chemistry and biology.